collab-project/videojs-record/README.md

 - [wavesurfer.js](https://github.com/katspaugh/wavesurfer.js) - Provides a navigable waveform for audio files.
 Comes with a [microphone plugin](http://wavesurfer-js.org/plugins/microphone.html) used for realtime visualization of the microphone audio signal.
 - [videojs-wavesurfer](https://github.com/collab-project/videojs-wavesurfer) - Transforms Video.js into an audio-player.

+It is also highly recommended to include the [webrtc-adapter](https://github.com/webrtc/adapter) package for cross-browser support for getUserMedia` and other browser APIs used in this plugin.

 Optional dependencies when using [other audio libraries](#other-audio-libraries) (note that most of these audio codecs are already available in most modern browsers):

 - [libvorbis.js](https://github.com/collab-project/videojs-record/wiki/Plugins#libvorbisjs) - Converts PCM audio data to compressed Ogg Vorbis audio, resulting a smaller audio files with similar quality.